appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/supervisor.md

 ---
 # Supervisor

 The container runs multiple processes, including the Appsmith server, Nginx, MongoDB, etc., inside a single Docker container.
-These processes are started, managed and monitored by Supervisor.
+These processes are started, managed, and monitored by Supervisor.

 [Supervisor](http://supervisord.org/) provides:
 * [Web Interface](#web-interface)